 Bullerei: A carnivore's paradise

-The newly opened Altes Mädchen has quickly become a favourite with casual drinkers and beer connoisseurs alike.
+Altes Mädchen has easily become a favorite among casual drinkers and beer connoisseurs alike.
 Over 60 beer taps line the vast bar offering a mix of local and global beers.
 A menu bursting with great German pub food adds to the feel-good factor, whilst the décor is simply delightful.
 Wood is the name of the game, and with light wooden floors, walls, tables and booths perfectly complimented by low hanging lights and stylish bar stools.
 The laid back vibe makes for a lively yet relaxing atmosphere, popular with beer lovers of all ages.

 Explore Hamburg with food and drink when you book your stay with Radisson Blu.